DeclanChidlow/vale.rocks/src/pages/syndication.md

 I also publish [short snippets and notes](/micros).

-I store a microblog feed on my site, which mostly serves as a loosely curated mirror of my Fediverse, Bluesky, and LinkedIn posts that can be accessed at:
+I store a microblog feed on my site, which mostly serves as a loosely curated mirror of my short-form posts on other platforms like the Fediverse, Bluesky, and LinkedIn.
+The feeds for that can be found at:

 - RSS: <https://vale.rocks/micros/feed.xml>
 - JSON Feed: <https://vale.rocks/micros/feed.json>